Murder of Nubia Barahona: Charges and trial

 After being informed he had to attend a hearing on a felony child abuse charge, Jorge Barahona tried twice to injure himself.
-He first jumped backward off of a sink in his cell, landing on his head.
+He first jumped backward off a sink in his cell, landing on his head.
 He was examined and declared competent to stand before a judge, but refused to cooperate with deputies and did not show up for the hearing.
 At the hearing, his bail was set for $1 million.
 He later attempted again to injure himself and was taken to a hospital for a CT scan, then returned to jail and placed in the mental health unit.

 Carmen Barahona filed for divorce from Jorge in late February, but was arrested and charged with first-degree murder on March 5.
 She was held without bond.

 Jorge and Carmen Barahona together have been indicted on eighteen charges: one count of first-degree murder, eight counts of child abuse resulting in great bodily harm, one count of child neglect resulting in great harm, six counts of child neglect (no great harm), one count of child neglect (no great bodily harm), and one count of mutilating a dead body.
 They face the death penalty if convicted.

 The Barahonas have both pleaded not guilty to first-degree murder and child abuse charges.
 Jorge Barahona's trial on the murder of Nubia and the attempted murder of Victor was set to begin on September 28, 2015.

 In January 2016, Circuit Judge Samantha Schosberg Feuer set the case for jury selection to start July 25.
 The case was set to begin in September 2015, but the Barahonas' attorneys requested more time.
 Prosecutors are seeking the death penalty for the couple.